 Build Your HIIT Circuit with RazFit

-RazFitβs exercise library is built on the principles described in this guide β compound movements, full-body recruitment, progressive complexity, and appropriate modification options for every fitness level.
-AI trainer Orion programs strength-cardio hybrid circuits; Lyssa programs cardio-dominant circuits.
-Both use the exercise selection criteria validated by Klika and Jordan (2013) and the intensity thresholds established by Milanovic et al. (2016, PMID 26243014).
+RazFitโs exercise library is built on these principles: compound movements, full-body recruitment, progressive complexity, and appropriate modification options for every fitness level.
+AI trainer Orion programs strength-cardio hybrid circuits using the exercises ranked in the hybrid category above.
+Lyssa programs cardio-dominant circuits drawing from the cardiovascular conditioning rankings.
+Both trainers use the exercise selection criteria validated by Klika and Jordan (2013) and the intensity thresholds established by Milanovic et al. (2016, PMID 26243014), sequencing workouts with the alternating muscle group and decreasing complexity principles described in the circuit design section.

 Download RazFit on iOS 18+ for iPhone and iPad.
-The best HIIT exercises are available β with AI-coached form cues, real-time intensity feedback, and automatic progression when your training history supports it.
+The best HIIT exercises, with AI-coached form cues, real-time intensity feedback, and automatic progression when your training history supports it.